kgn3400/carousel/readme.md

 The Carousel helper integration allows you to create a binary_sensor or sensor which rotate through a set of the same type of entities with a user defined time interval. if the binary_sensors/sensors set has the same attribute, it's possible to use cards which support showing attributes.

-For installation instructions until the State updated helper is part of HACS, [see this guide](https://hacs.xyz/docs/faq/custom_repositories).
+For installation instructions until the Carousel helper is part of HACS, [see this guide](https://hacs.xyz/docs/faq/custom_repositories).

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=carousel)